Peace of Münster: Negotiations

-Negotiations between began in 1641 in the town of Münster, in the Holy Roman Empire.
+Negotiations began in 1641 in the town of Münster, in the Holy Roman Empire.
 With the initiation of Spanish-Dutch peace talks, Dutch trade with the Levant and the Iberian Peninsula began to flourish.
 Dutch merchants, benefiting from both the availability of relatively cheap shipping and the cessation of hostilities, soon dominated the markets that had been previously dominated by English traders.
 Dutch merchants would also benefit from the foreign upheavals of the English Civil War and gain on English trade in their American colonies.

 While Spain did not recognise the Dutch Republic, it agreed that the Lords States General of the United Netherlands was 'sovereign' and could participate in the peace talks.
 On the Dutch side this was a result of the immense political pressure from the entire Bicker-De Graeff Clan.
 Their leaders Andries and Cornelis Bicker, Cornelis and Andries de Graeff from Amsterdam as well as Jacob de Witt from Dordrecht vehemently pushed for this peace.
 In January 1646, eight Dutch representatives arrived in Münster to begin negotiations; these included two delegates from Holland with one each from the other six provinces.
 The Spanish envoys were Gaspar de Bracamonte, 3rd Count of Peñaranda and Antoine Brun, who were given wide negotiating authority by Philip IV of Spain.